Veronica Vasicka: Early life and education

 She attended The Dalton School, and later studied photography at the Rhode Island School of Design, graduating with honors.
 She returned to New York City and worked as a photographer for :Index Magazine, and later co-founded East Village Radio.

 Career

 Inspired by the music she gathered for her weekly two-hour radio show at East Village Radio, Vasicka launched Minimal Wave Records in 2005.
 She specializes in obscure electronic music, especially new wave, Italo disco, and house music.
 Her focus is on bringing rare recordings to the public via the record label, as well as her sublabel Cititrax, which features newer bands and classic house reissues.

-Vasicka hosts a weekly radio show on East Village Radio and also DJs bi-monthly in various clubs around New York City.
+Vasicka hosted a weekly radio show on East Village Radio from 2003 to 2014.
+In addition to her radio work, Vasicka has an extensive DJ career, performing at events, clubs, and festivals both in New York City and across the globe.
 In 2010, she compiled "The Minimal Wave Tapes Volume One", released on Stones Throw Records.
 The follow-up, "The Minimal Wave Tapes Volume Two", was released in 2012.

 Currently, Veronica hosts a monthly radio show on NTS Radio.